Sleep Fellowship Curriculum

 Within the Calgary Zone of Alberta Health Services, consultations from respirologists will be directed to the Sleep Medicine fellow who, under the supervision of attending physicians at the FMC Sleep Centre, will direct further investigation and management.

-The Sleep Medicine fellow will interpret all PSG’s generated by his/ her own out-patient sleep clinics.
-Additional PSG interpretations (up to 200 studies) will be done in order to achieve competence.
+The Sleep Medicine fellow will interpret all PSG’s generated by his/her own out-patient sleep clinics.
+Additional PSG interpretations (up to 200 studies) will be completed to achieve competence.
 A minimum of 25 MSLT’s will be interpreted.

 The Sleep Medicine fellow will interpret all home sleep apnea tests generated by his/ her own sleep clinic.
-Additional HSAT interpretations will be done in order to achieve competence.
+Additional HSAT interpretations will be completed to achieve competence.

 Actigraphy